 If you’re 54 years old, we only proportion your salary back to your 54th birthday.

 Colin retires on 1 September 2015 at age 62.
 His current salary for superannuation purposes is $85,000 however he has only contributed at this salary for 2 months.
 His previous salary was $80,000.

 To average these two salaries, we add the 10 months' worth of salary at $80,000 per annum which equals $66,666 to the final 2 months of salary at $85,000 which equals $14,166.
 This gives Colin a final salary of $80,833.

-Find out more about how the Defined Benefit account works.
+Find out more about how the Defined Benefit account works and read our FAQs.

 1. AWOTE is a measure of wage levels across Australia and is calculated by the Australian Bureau of Statistics.

-2. State Super and Police Super are closed ‘legacy’ schemes that provided a lifetime pension in retirement.
+2. State Super and Police Super are closed ‘legacy’ schemes that provided a defined pension in retirement.